 Loading....

-As my elected official, I urge you to reject ANY bill or policy that proposes to close the U.S. Department of Education (Department) and that threatens the educational rights and opportunities of the more than 9.5 million children with disabilities eligible under federal laws such as the Individuals with Disabilities Education Act (IDEA), Section 504 of the Rehabilitation Act of 1973 (504), the Americans with Disabilities Act, the Elementary and Secondary Education Act, and more.
+As my elected official, I urge you to reject ANY bill or policy that proposes to close the U.S. Department of Education (ED) and that threatens the educational rights and opportunities of children with disabilities.
 Specifically, you must oppose proposals that:

 Please use your legislative authority to protect students with disabilities and say NO to any legislative proposal or executive action that would threaten any child’s access to a free, appropriate public education as required under the IDEA or protection from discrimination under 504.